matomo-org/developer-documentation/docs/master/Piwik/IP.md

 - It accepts the following parameter(s):
     - `$csv`
     - `$excludedIps`
-- _Returns:_ Last (non-excluded) IP address in the list
+- _Returns:_ Last (non-excluded) IP address in the list.
     - `string`

 ### `getHostByAddr()` <a name="getHostByAddr"></a>

-Get hostname for a given IP address
+Get hostname for a given IP address.

 #### Signature

 - It is a **public static** method.
 - It accepts the following parameter(s):
     - `$ipStr`
-- _Returns:_ Hostname or unmodified $ipStr if failure
+- _Returns:_ The hostname or unmodified $ipStr on failure.
     - `string`